shane0/shane0.github.io/docs/thich.md

 Thich Nhat Hanh, the Vietnamese Zen Master and teacher, has written about the concept of Dharmakaya in Buddhist philosophy.
 Dharmakaya refers to the ultimate nature of reality or the absolute truth.
 In Buddhist thought, it is the ultimate reality of all things and the ultimate goal of spiritual practice.

 Thich Nhat Hanh explains that the Dharmakaya is not separate from our individual experiences and is not something that can be grasped or attained.
 Instead, it is the underlying essence of all things, including ourselves.
-He argues that when we practice mindfulness and meditation, we can begin to realize the Dharmakaya within ourselves and the world around us.
+He argues that when we practice MINDFULNESS and meditation, we can begin to realize the Dharmakaya within ourselves and the world around us.

 Thich Nhat Hanh writes that the Dharmakaya is not a separate entity, but rather the true nature of everything, including ourselves.
 He explains that when we realize the Dharmakaya, we can experience a deep sense of interconnectedness with all things and a sense of unity with the universe.